datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 There are a few Git repository hosting services with support for annexed contents.
 One of them is :term:`Gin`.
-What makes them extremely convenient is that there is no need to configure a special remote -- creating a :term:`sibling` and running :command:`datalad push` is enough.
+What makes them extremely convenient is that there is no need to configure a special remote -- creating a :term:`sibling` and running :dlcmd:`push` is enough.

 .. figure:: ../artwork/src/publishing/publishing_network_publishgin.svg
    :width: 80%